slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
-> *"Look for the job that you would take if you didn't need a job."
--- Warren Buffett*
 > *"Don't ever work for someone you dont want to become."
 -- Kevin Kelly*
 > *"If you can't see yourself working with someone for life, don't work with them for a day."